-Often when a flat roof is leaking, it will soon become noticeable in the rooms below.
-When you come to check the top side of the roof, the point of penetration is usually clearly visible but may not be directly above the point where it appears below.
-This is likely to be because water enters the top layer and then runs between subsequent layers, until it finds its way through your ceiling boards.
+When a flat roof is leaking, it will usually soon become noticeable in the rooms below.
+However, when you come to check the top side of the roof, the visible the point of penetration may not be directly above the point where it appears in your home.
+This is likely to be because water enters the top layer and then runs between subsequent layers until it finds its way through your ceiling.

 Fixing the leak